5 ingredients for getting children to help tidy

 supporting simplicity parenting

 After leading Little Round Schoolhouse's Children's Garden for over a decade, it was clear we were doing something right when it came to getting children to help tidy up.
-These elements are easy to bring home to your children and family to increase cooperation and enjoyment around tidying and cleaning up.
+These elements are easy to teach your children and family at home to increase cooperation and enjoyment in tidying and cleaning up.

 Five key ingredients: